albedosehen/timescaledb-client/docs/API_REFERENCE.md

 ---

-This API reference provides comprehensive documentation for all public methods and types in the TimescaleDB client.
-For additional examples and use cases, see the [Getting Started Guide](GETTING_STARTED.md) and the [examples directory](../examples/).
+This API reference provides comprehensive documentation for all public methods and types in the clean TimescaleDB client.
+For additional examples and use cases, see the [Getting Started Guide](GETTING_STARTED.md) and explore the generic time-series interface for your specific domain needs.